nathandines/forge/README.md

 - YAML and JSON formatted stack policies
 - Deploy using an assumed IAM role (often used to deploy stacks to other accounts)
+  - Includes support for MFA specified on the command line or in `~/.aws/config`
 - Enable Termination Protection at deployment time
 - Define multiple parameter files to merge/override parameters
 - Override specific parameters on the command line